 2015 Season IV & 2016 Season I

-Karen Anevy works in the media of painting, drawing and installations.
-In her practice she explores the dynamic relationship between nature, culture and site, through expanding the boundaries of painting and drawing as a form of installation.
+Keren Anavy explores in her work the dynamic relationship between nature, culture and site, by challenging the boundaries of painting and drawing as a form of installation.
 Her works often contain imagery and subject matter that are disconnected from their previous meaning and context, and as a result, transformed into a visual, abstracted experience.

 Anevy's works attempts to walk the border between political art and escapism, and wish to suggest a space between them.
 This is the space in which the viewer can confront the actual political questions side by side with esthetic-art questions that have to do with the history of Art.